vrtmrz/obsidian-livesync/README.md

 	2. Or, set up the synchronization as you like.
 By default, none of the settings are enabled, meaning you would need to manually trigger the synchronization process.
 	3. Additional configurations are also here.
 I recommend enabling `Use Trash for deleted files`, but you can also leave all configurations as-is.
 4. Configure miscellaneous features.
-	1. Enabling `Show staus inside editor` shows status at the top-right corner of the editor while in editing mode.
+	1. Enabling `Show status inside editor` shows status at the top-right corner of the editor while in editing mode.
 (Recommended)
 5. Go back to the editor.
 Wait for the initial scan to complete.
 6. When the status no longer changes and shows a ⏹️ for COMPLETED (No ⏳ and 🧩 icons), you are ready to synchronize with the server.
 7. Press the replicate icon on the Ribbon or run `Replicate now` from the command palette.
 This will send all your data to the server.